Scoppettuolo/RokuPal/README.txt

 ---

 "Additional terms under Section 7 of the AGPLv3: The source code of this program is licensed under the AGPLv3.
 However, copyright regarding the program's name, logo, and graphic mascot belongs exclusively to the original creator.
 Use of the mascot and the original name in any modified version or fork of this software is prohibited without prior written consent."
 In other words, the mascot.
-RokuPal is the name of the mascot — the friendly rock.
+RokuPal is the name of the mascot—the friendly rock.
-The character — just that.
+The character—just that.
 The program itself is licensed under AGPLv3, except for the mascot.

+---

+Svasti An Scoppettuolo ( KatNya - YukiTsuki )

 ---